Post Contents

 How to Shame Someone Who Owes You Money?

-1. Make a Date
+1. Make a date

 When lending money to someone, it’s in your best interest to set a deadline for repayment.
 Without It, you risk the receiver postponing your refund indefinitely.
 It might also give the receiver the impression that you have no reason to be dissatisfied with them since these have not violated any of the conditions of your agreement.
 If you’re lending a large sum of money, it’s good to have the repayment conditions (the amount owing and the agreed-upon due date) written down and signed by the receiver.
 It is known as a promissory note.
 A paper trail will be helpful if you need to escalate matters legally.

-2. Meeting in Person
+2. Meeting in person

 The most efficient technique to request reimbursement is in person.
 It would be simple for the receiver to disregard a phone call, delete a text message, or toss a letter in the mail without giving it any attention.
 They can’t just disregard a face-to-face interaction.
 In This situation, they must at least respond to you.
 Most of the time, the social pressure and unpleasantness of being asked to repay a loan will be enough to get the money returned right immediately.
 It is very crucial point to consider when to shame someone who owes you money.